Smart Growth Implementation Assistance Project Summaries

 New York City

 The city requested assistance to identify ways to implement the sustainability strategies outlined in PLANYC in the Brooklyn neighborhood of Bedford-Stuyvesant.
 The project examined neighborhood-based, innovative practices and policy strategies that support green building techniques and smart growth approaches to affordable housing and community revitalization.
-No report is planned for this project.
+No report was issued for this project.

 Site visit: Summer 2009